ViewComponent/view_component/README.md

 ### Why components?

-In working on views in the Rails monolith at GitHub (which has over 3700 templates), we have run into several key pain points:

 #### Testing

-Currently, Rails encourages testing views via integration or system tests.
+Rails encourages testing views with integration tests.
 This discourages us from testing our views thoroughly, due to the costly overhead of exercising the routing/controller layer, instead of just the view.
-It also often leads to partials being tested for each view they are included in, cheapening the benefit of DRYing up our views.
+It often leads to partials being tested for each view they are included in, reducing their benefit.

 #### Code Coverage